 Frequently Asked Questions

-What is the best AI model in April 2026?
+What is the most powerful AI model in April 2026?

 Claude Sonnet 4.6 remains the best all-around pick for developers.
-For maximum quality, Claude Opus 4.6 and GPT-5.4 Pro share the top spot.
+For maximum quality on tasks where you can actually buy access, Claude Opus 4.6 and GPT-5.4 Pro share the top spot.
 The biggest change from March is Qwen3.5 moving into A tier - it is now a viable free alternative to paid models for most coding tasks.

 Did any new AI models launch in April 2026?